Tomev/qcflow/docs/source/auth/index.rst

     )

-Authenticating to MLflow
+Authenticating to QCFlow
 ========================

-Using MLflow UI
+Using QCFlow UI
 ---------------

-When a user first visits the MLflow UI on a browser, they will be prompted to login.
+When a user first visits the QCFlow UI on a browser, they will be prompted to login.
 There is no limit to how many login attempts can be made.

-Currently, MLflow UI does not display any information about the current user.
+Currently, QCFlow UI does not display any information about the current user.
 Once a user is logged in, the only way to log out is to close the browser.

     .. image:: ../_static/images/auth_prompt.png